 This package provides declarations providing information (Language and Country) about the current locale.
-This package is currently not implemented other than by providing stubs which will always return Language_Unknown/Country_Unknown.

 Ada.Numerics

 This package contains some standard constants and exceptions used throughout the numerics packages.
 Note that the constants pi and e are defined here, and it is better to use these definitions than rolling your own.